I often write articles that offer advice on self-improvement and how we can be the best versions of ourselves at work and play.

-Because all this talk of over-the-top self-improvement can be pointless.
-It's boring.
+Because all this talk of over-the-top self-improvement can be pointless, it's boring.
 Just take a chill and try and find some balance.
-You know deep down what you need to do to be happy, healthy and successful.
+You know deep down what you need to do to be happy, healthy and prosperous.
 You don't need to become obsessive about it.
-It's ok to just... relax.
+It's ok to relax.

 2. Accept non-perfection

-You know your biggest critic?
+Do you know your biggest critic?
 That's you, that is.
 The voice in your head that's always telling you you're a failure.
-That you're not good enough.
-Or will never amount to anything.
+That you're not good enough, or will never amount to anything.
 Have a kind word with yourself, will you?
 And, even better, ditch the perfectionist attitude.
 Perfection doesn't exist.